For the sake of clarity, the following briefly describes what is important for the application number:

 Our Global Service

 Filling out the form is less than 3 minutes.
-After receiving your documents we will return your spanish ID within 7 days (Depending on how busy the police stations are.
+After receiving your documents we will return your spanish ID within 15 working days (Depending on how busy the police stations are.
 No rights can be derived from this).
 A high resolution scanned copy will be made available as soon as we received you NIE number back from the authorities.

 Our standard fees are listed on the Pricing section.
 Please note that you need to provide us with a notarised and legalised Power of Attorney (we provide you with the template).